 Acer's Aspire One is coming under fire from early buyers for the sluggishness of its solid-state drive, so one intrepid hardware hacker has figured out how to replace it.
 It's not an easy job.

-OSCON Billionaire, cosmonaut and founder of the fast-growing Ubuntu Linux distro Mark Shuttleworth dreams impossible dreams.
+OSCONOSCON Billionaire, cosmonaut and founder of the fast-growing Ubuntu Linux distro Mark Shuttleworth dreams impossible dreams.
 No, not a return to the stars.
 He believes in something that's far harder for mortal open source engineers to achieve.

 Cisco is paying $120m for home networking firm Pure Networks, underscoring its desire to build a consumer brand.